GoSecure/xxe-workshop/codelabs/index.md

 ![XML payload XXE out-of-bound](assets/exercise2/image9.png)

-The DTD reference in the XML payload is a file that we control.
-The DTD serve the purpose of concatenation the file content inside a FTP URL.
+The DTD reference in the XML payload is a file that is hosted on a server that we control.
+The DTD serve the purpose of **concatenating** the file content to the FTP URL.

 ![XXE DTD with FTP URL](assets/exercise2/image10.png)

 Instead of using a real FTP server.
 We will use a dummy one that responds to few FTP command and will display all content received including the password.
-We are expecting to receive the file content in the password.
+We are expecting to receive the file content in the password. `shell-workshop.gosec.co` is the host from which you are running the mock FTP server.
+If are running everything locally, you can use `localhost`.

 ![XXE Dummy FTP](assets/exercise2/image11.png)

+As you can see, the mock FTP service is covering only three FTP commands.
+You can get [the ruby script on the workshop repository](https://github.com/GoSecure/xxe-workshop/tree/master/22_dtd_xxe/solution).

 #### Sending the XML payload